CMS Manufacturing Facility | Vapor Intrusion Mitigation

 Clark Logic, a local warehousing and trucking company, purchased the former Arco Manufacturing facility in 2015.
 Once the property had been acquired, Clark Logic intended to create a space for local manufacturers, as well as an Arts & Events Center.
 Clark Logic would further utilize the site for warehousing and logistics to support the manufacturers at the site, as well as others.
 The site had been previously identified as a source of chlorinated solvent contamination that had impacted a large area within the Village of Schoolcraft.
 Additionally, the facility was in a significant state of deterioration, and asbestos-containing materials were found and needed to be removed prior to interior demolition.

 Clark Logic approached the Kalamazoo County Brownfield Redevelopment Authority (KCBRA) to apply for funding assistance on this complex and difficult site.
-As the KCBRA's environmental consultant, Envirologic has been integral to the successful completion of this project.
+As the KCBRA’s contracted Environmental Consultant, Envirologic has been integral to the successful completion of this project.

-Utilizing the KCBRA's U.S. EPA Brownfield Assessment Grant funds, Envirologic completed Phase I and II Environmental Site Assessments and a Baseline Environmental Assessment for the property.
+Utilizing the KCBRA’s U.S. EPA Brownfield Assessment Grant funds, Envirologic completed Phase I and II Environmental Site Assessments and a Baseline Environmental Assessment for the property.
 Envirologic focused on ensuring that contamination remaining beneath the building slab would not pose a risk to future building occupants.
-The investigations revealed that in order to address this risk, a sub-slab depressurization system sufficiently large enough to address the full 102,000-square-foot building would be needed.
+The investigations revealed that in order to address this risk, a vapor intrusion mitigation system sufficiently large enough to address the full 102,000-square-foot building would be needed.